NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 ## Getting the information

-To fetch the information about what functionality is supported on device, use `Get Capture Capabilites` node.
+To fetch the information about what functionality is supported on device, use `Get Capture Capabilities` node.

 ![](images/play-goodies/video_recording/get_capture_capabilities.png)